-Our coastlines and landscapes are not only beautiful and idyllic, but also make Scotland an ideal location for spaceports, and the only vertical launch spaceports in the UK.
-This means that designing, manufacturing and launching small satellites can all be done in Scotland.
+Scotland’s coastlines and landscapes are not only beautiful, but also an ideal location for spaceports, and the only vertical launch spaceports in the UK.
+Launch capability, which includes designing, manufacturing and launching small satellites, can all be done in Scotland, making the difference to our day-to-day lives.

 Data-Driven Solutions